 We may charge you a fee for an exchange.
-We have described the procedures for exchanging Stripped Giant Certificates in Appendix II.
+Unless otherwise described in the related supplement, the procedures for exchanging Stripped Giant Certificates are described in Appendix II.

 "Modifiable And Combinable Securities" or "MACS" are Stripped Giant Certificates that are issued in a range of possible class coupons or class coupon formulas and that are exchangeable for other classes of the same series having different class coupons or class coupon formulas.
-Each series of MACS is backed by a single fixed-rate Giant PC or Giant Security.
+Each series of MACS is backed by a single fixed or adjustable rate Giant PC.

 A series of MACS typically includes a fixed rate IO Class, a PO Class and multiple fixed rate IP Classes with class coupons ranging in 50 basis point increments from 0.5% to as high as 24.0%.
 We designate the IP classes of each series by their class coupons, calling a class with a class coupon of 0.5% the "0.5 Class," a class with a class coupon of 24.0% the "24.0 Class" and so forth.
-A series of MACS also may include multiple floating rate and inverse floating rate classes, some of which are IP Classes and some of which are IO Classes.
+A series of MACS also may include multiple floating rate, inverse floating rate and weighted average coupon classes, some of which are IP Classes and some of which are IO Classes.